geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 - "Use the Docs tab, Example scripts and the HELP button to access the User Guides and Help Forum"

 ---
+<a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a>

 # Code Editor Overview

 GEE has an integrated development environment (IDE) called the Code Editor.
 The Code Editor has number of features to help make programming in this environment easier that we will explore in this tutorial.
-For an exhaustive description see the [Earth Engine Code Editor help page](https://developers.google.com/earth-engine/playground#api-reference-docs-tab) in the GEE User Guides.
+For an exhaustive description see the <a href="https://developers.google.com/earth-engine/playground#api-reference-docs-tab" target="_blank">Earth Engine Code Editor help page</a>
+in the GEE User Guides.

-Link to the full code we used in this lesson: [https://code.earthengine.google.com/5b548677928552fde2cc8b83a60bea40](https://code.earthengine.google.com/5b548677928552fde2cc8b83a60bea40)
+Link to the full code we used in this lesson:
+<a href="https://code.earthengine.google.com/5b548677928552fde2cc8b83a60bea40" target="_blank">https://code.earthengine.google.com/5b548677928552fde2cc8b83a60bea40</a>

 # Exercise: Exploring the Code Editor

 ## 1. Getting Started

-**To access the Code Editor, type the following url into your browser: [https://code.earthengine.google.com](https://code.earthengine.google.com)** A  webpage programming interface like the one below should appear.
+**To access the Code Editor, type the following url into your browser: <a href="https://code.earthengine.google.com" target="_blank">https://code.earthengine.google.com</a>** A webpage programming interface like the one below should appear.
 The diagram below has annotations pointing to many of the functionalities we will cover today.

 <br>
 <img src="../fig/02_codeeditor.png" border = "10">